 Staging in/out with hard links does not work.

 - There is currently no DVS client side caching in scratch mode, so I/O on the BB that involves random small reads may see worse performance than might be expected compared to Lustre (which does have client-side caching).
-Private mode does have client-side caching, and you may see metadata performance improvement in this mode, if you do not need to share data between compute nodes.
+Private mode does have client-side caching, and you may see metadata performance improvement in this mode for small transfer sizes, if you do not need to share data between compute nodes.